thejkim/quick-calculator/README.md

 # Quick Calculator
 An iOS basic calculator application designed to be used with a single hand.
 User interface is simplified to enhance the accessibility to each button.
+An iOS basic calculator application designed to enhance the acessibility to each button by simplifying the user interface.